 Mirror Coverings – Mirrors are triggering in allowing pickers to see skin at every angle.
 Covering your mirror is especially effective for people who need to “just get this one“, but then get stuck in front of the mirror for hours of ritualistic and obsessive/ compulsive skin picking.

-Lighting – While deemed a preventative measure, adjusting the lights can play an important role in keeping you from noticing marks on your skin, which leads to searching for ways to “fix” the .
+Lighting – Dimming your lights can play an important role in keeping you from noticing marks on your skin.

 Fluorescent lighting can make skin appear imperfect, which can create a trigger for a skin picker.
 Dim the lighting where you have control, especially in the locations you are prone to pick in.
 Another option is to replace a light bulb with a lower wattage or even keep the lights off altogether in triggering areas (such as the bathroom).